dayihengliu/Mu-Forcing-VRAE/README.md

-# Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation
+# mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation

 This repo contains the code and data of the following paper:
->**Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation**, ACM Transactions on Asian and Low-Resource Language Information Processing. **TALLIP** 2019
+>**mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation**, ACM Transactions on Asian and Low-Resource Language Information Processing. **TALLIP** 2019

 ## Dependencies